Schedule Your Diagnostic Consultation

 Fast forward to today.

-Marketing’s still doing a fair amount of trade shows and still doing a teeny amount of print ads.
+Marketing’s still doing a fair amount of trade shows and still a teeny amount of print ads.
 That (spending on print ads) has largely fizzled away.
-A lot of the trade publications either disappeared or are a skeleton of what they once were.
+Many trade publications either disappeared or are a skeleton of what they once were.

 Direct mail is still kind of, sort of still there.